Eddy08/social-media/README.md

 # New Idea for Social-Media

 ## Comments as the Post for discussion
+- Can become posts and can be shared and discussed within the community.

 ## Ability to Add shareable scroll feeds of music and videos and posts to others